Reaverart/redux-callapi-middleware/README.md

 redux-callapi-middleware
 ====================
-Redux CallAPI Middleware to make API calls in generic and declarative way.
-Allows to batch multiple API calls and intercept responses.
+Redux API Middleware to make API calls in generic and declarative way.
+Allows to fire single or multiple API calls at once or sequentially, without dependency on fetch implementation.

 ## Contents